pip-templates/pip-templates-microservice-dotnet/doc/Development.md

 ## <a name="setup"></a> Environment Setup

-This is a .NET Core project and you have to install .NET Core SDK tools.
+This is a .NET Core project and you have to install the .NET Core SDK tools.
-You can download them from official website: https://dotnet.microsoft.com/download
+You can download them from the official website: https://dotnet.microsoft.com/download

-After node is installed you can check it by running the following command:
+You can check that .NET has been successfully installed by running the following command:
 ```bash
 dotnet --version
 ```

-To work with GitHub code repository you need to install Git from: https://git-scm.com/downloads
+To work with the GitHub code repository you need to install Git from: https://git-scm.com/downloads

-If you are planning to develop and test using persistent storages other than flat files you may need to install database servers:
+If you plan on developing and testing with persistent storages other than in-memory/flat file persistences, you may need to install a database server:
-- Download and install MongoDB database from https://www.mongodb.org/downloads
+- Download and install MongoDB from: https://www.mongodb.org/downloads

 ## <a name="install"></a> Installing

-After your environment is ready you can check out microservice source code from the Github repository:
+Once your environment is ready you can check out the microservice's source code from the GitHub repository:
 ```bash
 git clone https://github.com/pip-templates/pip-templates-microservice-dotnet.git
 ```